Cities of ArtCities of Art

 • Dinosauri in carne e ossa, San Lazzaro di Savena (Bolog

-The experiences take place while wearing a Virtual Reality visor, comfortably seated and under the guidance of a tutor.
+The experiences take place wearing a Virtual Reality headset, sitting comfortably and under the guidance of a tutor.

-How can you visit the city without walking too much – often a boring activity for children?
-The solution is to climb aboard one of the little Red Trains that depart from Piazza Maggiore to discover some of the city’s most beautiful places.
+How can you visit the city without walking too much, which is often boring for children?
+The solution is to board one of the little red trains that depart from Piazza Maggiore to discover some of the most beautiful places in the city.

-During the summer months, on the hills of Monterenzio, the AcquaPark della Salute Più, the outdoor part of the Villaggio della Salute Più spa, is open.
-It is a green and blue oasis, immersed in the hills of Bologna, with slides and pools designed especially for children: fun is guaranteed!
+During the summer months, the AcquaPark della Salute Più, the outdoor section of the Villaggio della Salute Più spa, is open in the hills of Monterenzio.
+It is a green and blue oasis nestled in the hills of Bologna, with slides and pools designed especially for children: fun is guaranteed!

-For all motorcycling enthusiasts, Borgo Panigale is a sort of mecca.
-The Ducati Museum, built inside the Ducati factory, traces the company’s entire history through the Ducati motorbikes that have marked its various eras and the Ducati racing bikes that, with their victories, have created a sporting legend.
+For all motorcycling enthusiasts, Borgo Panigale is a sort of Mecca, and it is precisely at the Ducati factory that the Ducati Museum has been established, which traces the entire history of the company through the Ducati production motorcycles that have marked the different eras and the Ducati racing motorcycles that have built the sporting legend with their victories.

 Author